-Lastly, consumer behavior is not just inconsistent between emotions and situations, but also across different moments in time.
+Lastly, consumer behavior is not just irrational between emotions and situations, but also across different moments in time.
 As consumers, we often find ourselves faced with intertemporal choices.
 These are decisions in which the moment of choice and its consequence are separated by time.

 We might be laughing but as adults many of our financial decisions can cause us a similar headache.
 A lot of the time, we have to decide between saving up or a quick satisfaction.

 Are you going out for drinks tonight or do you want to save up for those expensive concert tickets?
 Do you want to renovate your house next year or book a last-minute flight to a sunny destination this summer?

 To help us settle on intertemporal choices, we have to do a fair share of mental accounting, which involves discount rates.
 In short, our rule of thumb is: the better the ultimate pay-off is, the longer we're willing to wait for it.